-Research will only lead to useful findings when the topic of the research is important.
-An important problem is one for which new knowledge could substantively improve forecasting or decision-making, develop or improve useful techniques, identify and estimate the magnitude of causal relationships, or develop principles.
+Research only produces useful findings when the topic is important.
+An important problem is one for which new knowledge could substantively improve forecasting or decision-making, develop or improve useful techniques, identify and estimate the magnitude of causal relationships, or develop principles needed to solve problems.